Foreign investors drawn to Amsterdam

-The decision-makers interviewed for the report were impressed by the overall Dutch business climate, especially in terms of the quality of life, the education level of the local workforce, and the telecommunications infrastructure.
+The decision makers interviewed for the report were generally impressed by the overall Dutch business climate, especially by the quality of life, the education level of the local workforce and the digital infrastructure.
 The Netherlands also scored high on the global ICT Development Index and on the level of broadband penetration.

 Another key point mentioned in the report is the startup economy, an area where the Netherlands excels.
-For example, the Dutch government has launched the Startup Delta program to strengthen the startup ecosystem, and to improve the country’s international position.
-Amsterdam also plays a key role in these developments, with initiatives such as StartupAmsterdam and the ACE Venture Lab.
+The Dutch government is running the Startup Delta programme to strengthen the startup ecosystem and to improve the country’s international position, and Amsterdam plays a key role in these developments with initiatives such as StartupAmsterdam and the ACE Venture Lab..